MPI-Dortmund/cryolo/source/tutorials/picking.rst

     Cluster machines typically use parallel filesystem, which allow the parallel reading of files.
     In these cases you should use more processes as cpu cores available.
 In GUI the you can find :guilabel:`num_cpu` under :guilabel:`Optional arguments`.
-    On our cluster we oversubscripe a node (4 cores) by factor of 7 by setting :guilabel:`num_cpu` to 32.
+    On our cluster we oversubscribe a node (4 cores) by factor of 7 by setting :guilabel:`num_cpu` to 32.
 In the command line you can do that by using the option :option:`--num_cpu NUMBER_OF_PROCESSES`.

 .. admonition:: Monitor mode